CloudElementsOpenLabs/the-doctor/README.md

 ### Options
 `-d`, `--directory` for downloading/uploading to/from and directory
 `-f`, `--file` for downloading/uplaoding to/from and file
-`-n`, `--name` for downloading/uploading a specific entity to/from and directory/file
+`-n`, `--name` for downloading/uploading a specific entity or multiple comma-separated entities to/from and directory/file
 `-v`, `--version` for downloading/uploading versioned objects

 ## Examples